osiweb/unified_retro_keyboard/hardware/keyboard-sol/README.md

 1. The integrated version places the connector closer to the main board keyboard socket, so the original cable fits more easily.

-1. The non-integrated version requires a piggy-back encoder board.
+1. This non-integrated version requires a piggy-back encoder board.
 When installing in a Sol-20, this piggyback board must be mounted on the right side of the keyboard, and connected with a cable, to avoid mechanical interference from the Sol main board.